bobwol/facebook-chatbot-tutorial/README.md

 6. `git commit -m -a "initial commit" `
 7. `git push heroku master`
 8. `heroku logs --tail`
+9. go to your Facebook page and send a message.
+The bot will echo back :memo::speech_balloon:

 ### Config Variables